 Developmental editing

 Developmental editing is a big-picture, deep kind of editing.
-With fiction, the focus is on repairing issues with and then enhancing plot, character development, dialogue, narration, story goals, flow, etc. Sometimes I find story holes, and I often ask questions that I think readers would ask.
+With fiction, the focus is on repairing issues with and then enhancing plot, character development, dialogue, narration, story goals, flow, etc. Sometimes I find story holes, and I often ask questions that I believe readers would ask.
 With nonfiction, the focus is typically on structure and organization of content, flow, voice, and missing or incomplete information.
-Rewrites may be needed for both fiction and nonfiction.
+Periodic rewrites may be needed for both fiction and nonfiction.

 Proofreading

 Proofreading is the final step in the editing process.
 It’s often confused with copyediting, but the two are different.
-A document is only ready for proofreading if it’s already been copyedited.
-Most mechanical errors should have already been caught by this stage, so this type of edit is quicker.
-Final formatting is also checked if the layout has been done.
-It is generally recommended to get a proofreader who is different from the copyeditor to have a fresh set of eyes review the project.
+It’s important to understand that a book/document is only ready for proofreading if it’s already been (professionally) copyedited.
+A proofreader looks for and corrects any remaining mechanical errors and style issues and also follows the copyeditor’s style sheet to ensure consistency.
+Most errors should have already been caught by this stage, so this type of review should be quicker if it’s a true proofread.
+Final formatting is also checked if the layout has already been done.
+(Then the proofread is typically done in a PDF, not a Word doc.)
+Formatting issues such as widows and orphans, plus rags and rivers, are addressed if found.
+It is generally recommended to get a proofreader different from the copyeditor to have a fresh set of eyes review the project.

 Manuscript evaluations

-If you’re unsure where your novel-length book stands and you want a professional, honest, in-depth evaluation of it, this diagnostic option is the way to go.
+If you’re unsure where your book stands and you want a professional, honest, in-depth evaluation of it, this diagnostic option is the way to go.
 It’s also a good choice if you’re not quite ready for editing but you still want feedback.
-With a manuscript evaluation, I read a client’s whole book and then document strengths and weaknesses, both on a developmental level (i.e., content, big picture) and also touching on a copyediting level (i.e., mechanics related, detailed).
-I also detail my takeaway of the book—my impression of characters, plot points, dialogue, pacing, etc.—and how I believe readers would react.
-An evaluation additionally covers the type of publishing I recommend (self vs. traditional), if you’ve expressed interest in that, plus various other suggestions.
-(Note: If you’re interested in this service but have a shorter book, under 50k words or so, I suggest getting developmental editing done.)
+With a manuscript evaluation, I’ll read your whole book and then document strengths and weaknesses, both on a developmental level (i.e., content, big picture) and also touch on a copyediting level (i.e., mechanics related, detailed).
+Additionally, I’ll detail my takeaway of your book—my impression of characters, plot points, dialogue, pacing, etc.—and how I believe readers would react.
+An evaluation also covers the type of publishing I recommend (self vs. traditional), if you’ve expressed interest in that, plus various other suggestions.

 Query letter coaching

-If you’re interested in pursuing traditional publishing for your book (think Penguin Random House), then you’ll be seeking a literary agent after the editing process is complete.
+If you’re interested in pursuing traditional publishing for your book (think Penguin Random House and HarperCollins), then you’ll need to seek a literary agent after the editing process is complete.
 To successfully land a literary agent, you need a killer query letter.
 (Not just any old letter will do.)
-Agents read lots of letters every day, so yours needs to stand out, and it should contain specific components presented in an appealing way.
+Agents read many letters every day, so yours needs to stand out, and it should contain specific components presented in an appealing, templatized way.
 I’ll help you get those boxes checked to ensure your query letter will grab the attention of the agent who’s right for you.

 Writing

 Though my bigger passion is editing, I still enjoy writing and keep those skills polished.
 It’s my belief that every great editor should be a great writer first.
-Press releases, website content, real-estate listings, etc. are common things I write.
+Press releases, website content (e.g., blog posts), etc. are common things I write.
 Just let me know what you need!